KarateKamiOW/ProjectGOS/README.md

 Hello everyone.
 So, let's hop right into it.
 About a year ago I tried my hand at this and well, It's a new day!
-New game, new ambitions and a tighter focus, I have a much better idea on how I want the end goal of this game to be.
+New game, new ambitions and a tighter focus, I have a much better idea on how I want the end goal for this game to be.
 This is what motivates me.
 Project GOS is a solo project I've been working on since September 1st, and today I've decided to share the progress I've achieved so far.
 Created in Unity using C#, and pixel art, I bring to you all(or few), my first, pre-alpha demo!
 Without further ado, let's talk about what the game is about!